Moonstone: Properties, Facts and Photos

 The Romans used moonstone in jewellery and believed it was moonlight in a magical solid form.
 It was especially revered during a full moon.

-In Europe during the Middle Ages, it was believed if you gazed at moonstone for long enough you would fall into a deep sleep that would predict the future.
+In Europe during the Middle Ages, it was believed that if you gazed at moonstone for long enough, you would fall into a deep sleep that would predict the future.

-In India, moonstone has long been considered to be sacred and continues to be widely used today.
+In India, moonstone has long been considered sacred and is still widely used today.

-Moonstone has always been used in jewellery, but it became even more popular in the early part of the 20th century.
-It was widely used in Art Nouveau jewellery because designers were looking for stones with a mystical appearance and unique properties.
+Moonstone has long been used in jewellery, but it became even more popular in the early 20th century.
+It was widely used in Art Nouveau jewellery because designers were drawn to stones with a mystical appearance and unique properties.
 It was also very popular in the 1960s.

 Some of the world's finest moonstone comes from Myanmar (formerly Burma) and Sri Lanka.
 Deposits can also be found in Brazil, India, Madagascar, Mexico, Tanzania and the USA.